-• MAT-111 placement (Calculus I); GER-201 placement (Intermediate German); ENG-101 placement
+• MAT-111 (Calculus I); GER-201 (Intermediate German); ENG-101 FALL

 Type of Course Examples/Possibilities

 1. Freshman Tutorial Already selected

 2. ENG-101 Already on schedule

-3. Pre-req course for PPE major Any of the 100-level Political Science courses (PSC-111, 121, 131 or 141)
+3. Pre-req course for PPE major • Any of the 100-level Political Science courses (PSC-111, 121, 131 or 141)

 4. World Language course GER-201 Intermediate German and GER-201L Intermediate German Lab A new language + lab at the 101 level

 Type of Course Examples/Possibilities 1.
-Pre-req course for the PPE major • Any of the 100-level Political Science courses (PSC-111, 121, 131 or 141) 2.
-Exploration course BLS-201 Intro to Black StudiesTHE-101 Intro to Gender Studies
+Pre-req course for the PPE major • PHI-110 Philosophical Ethics 2.
+Exploration course BLS-280 Harlem and Paris GEN-101 Intro to Gender Studies

-- PPE majors must complete PHI-110, ECO-101, and a 100-level PSC course prior to Spring semester of their 2nd year.
+- PPE majors should complete PHI-110, ECO-101, and a 100-level PSC course prior to Spring semester of their 2nd year.
 PPE program chairs recommend taking ECO-101 in Spring semester of the first year. - An additional course credit will be awarded at the end of Fall semester for a student placed in GER-201 if a grade of B- or higher is earned in GER-201. - MAT-111 Calculus I will meet a Quantitative Literacy distribution requirement but is not required for the PPE major.
 For an Economics major, MAT-111 is required. - The PPE major includes a diversity requirement, which provides a good opportunity to learn a new topic in an exploration course such as those in the example above.